Rashay01/Python_exercises/Rebase_vs_Squash_Normal_Merge.md

 ### Normal merge

-All the commits from the feature branch are merged onto the main branch (the branch you want the merge to be applied to).
+All the commits from the feature branch are merged onto the main branch (the branch, one wants the merge to be applied to).
 It carries over all the commit history from the feature branch to the main branch.

 ```
 feature branch: